The Risks of Lying on Your CV

 It’s worth noting that employers should let you know if they are carrying out these checks and whether they intend to store the data they’ve collected about you.

 In addition to these checks, many employers will go digging into your social media profiles, however unethical that might be.
-This means that if you claimed that you spent a year at a particular company on your CV but on social media, you posted about how glad you were to leave the company after three months, the truth will out.
+This means that if you claimed that you spent a year at a particular company on your resume but on social media, you posted about how glad you were to leave the company after three months, the truth will out.

 Honesty is the best policy